'Bowlmageddon' crew out to break world record during whirlwind road trip

 It's impossible to attend them all, given that some are played at the same time from one coast to the next.

 But they've been to four of the seven played so far.
-They are the Camellia Bowl (the lone Football Championship Subdivision bowl) in Atlanta, Camellia Bowl in Montgomery, Alabama, New Orleans Bowl and Boca Raton Bowl.
+They are the Celebration Bowl (the lone Football Championship Subdivision bowl) in Atlanta, Camellia Bowl in Montgomery, Alabama, New Orleans Bowl and Boca Raton Bowl.

 "The first day we went to three bowl games in three states, two time zones, drove a little bit over the speed limit to make it to all of them, but we pulled it off," Ostlund said.